Bobby Farrell: Career

-In Germany, he mostly worked as a DJ, until producer Frank Farian spotted him for his new group, Boney M., and made Farrell the lone male singer in the group.
+In Germany, Farrell mostly worked as a DJ, until producer Frank Farian spotted him for his new group, Boney M., and made Farrell the lone male singer in the group.
 In 1978, however, Farian confirmed existing rumours that Farrell made no vocal contributions to the group's records, and Farian had performed the male parts in the studio.
-Liz Mitchell said it was true; only she, Marcia Barrett and Farian had sung on the hit recordings, adding that Farrell limited himself vocally to "growling" when performing live in some of the various incarnations of Boney M., including the main 1970s incarnation.
-After Farrell left the group in 1981, due to clashes with Farian, his voice was genuinely recorded for the first time on the double A-side single "We Kill the World/Boonoonoonoos".
-He was replaced by Reggie Tsiboe, while Farrell attempted a solo career; however, he rejoined in 1984 and continued as a member until the final split in 1986.
+Liz Mitchell said this was true; only she, Marcia Barrett and Farian had sung on the hit recordings, adding that Farrell limited himself vocally to "growling" when performing live in some of the various incarnations of Boney M., including the main 1970s incarnation.
+After Farrell left the group in 1981, due to clashes with Farian, his voice was genuinely recorded for the first time on the double A-side single "We Kill the World" / "Boonoonoonoos".
+He was replaced by Reggie Tsiboe, while Farrell attempted a solo career; however, he rejoined in 1984, and continued as a member until the final split in 1986.

-In 1988, Farrell and the three original women reunited.
-Two remix albums were released, and they performed on several television shows.
-In France, one of their singles reached No. 1.
+In 1988, Farrell and the three original female members reunited.
+Two remix albums were released, and they performed on several television shows; in France, one of their singles reached no. 1.
 Despite this, the reunion did not last more than a year.
 Soon after, Farrell started to tour with his own group, performing the band's hits under the name Bobby Farrell's Boney M.

-He appeared as a dancer in the late-2005 Roger Sanchez music video for "Turn on the Music."
+He appeared as a dancer in the late 2005 Roger Sanchez music video for "Turn on the Music".

-Later years and death
+Later life

 Farrell lived for many years in Amsterdam, in the neighbourhood of Gaasperdam in the borough of Amsterdam-Zuidoost.

 In 1981, he married Macedonian Romani Jasmina Shaban.
-They had a daughter named Zanillya in 1983, and a son named Zanin.
+They had a daughter, who is a musician herself, and a son.
 They separated in 1995.

+Death

-He died on the morning of 30 December 2010, in a hotel room in St. Petersburg, Russia, of heart failure.
-His agent, John Seine, said Farrell had complained of breathing problems and of pain in his chest that was heavier than ever after performing with his band the prior evening.
-Despite his still present dynamism, he had health problems for a decade.
+Farrell died on the morning of 30 December 2010, in a hotel room in Saint Petersburg, Russia, of heart failure.
+His agent, John Seine, said Farrell had complained of breathing problems and of pain in his chest, which intensified after he performed with his band the prior evening.
+Despite his still present dynamism, he had experienced health problems for a decade.
 Farrell's body was discovered by hotel staff after he failed to respond to a wake-up call.
-Coincidentally, he died 94 years to the exact day and in the same city as Grigori Rasputin, the subject of one of his group's most iconic songs and whom he had dressed as in some live performances.
-He was buried at Zorgvlied cemetery in Amsterdam.
+By coincidence, he died 94 years to the day and in the same city as Grigori Rasputin, the subject of one of his group's most iconic songs, and whom he had dressed as in some live performances.
+Farrell was buried at Zorgvlied cemetery in Amsterdam.

 In popular culture

-In season 6, episode 5 ("Demon 79") of the television series Black Mirror, British actor Paapa Essiedu portrayed Farrell through the character of Gaap, a demon who takes the likeness of Farrell as he appeared on stage in the group Boney M. during a performance of the song "Rasputin".
+In series 6, episode 5 ("Demon 79") of Black Mirror, Paapa Essiedu portrayed Farrell through the character of Gaap, a demon who takes the likeness of Farrell as he appeared on stage in the group Boney M. during a performance of the song "Rasputin".